wilsonliaows/docs/connectors/infusionsoft.md

 A field that was present when the recipe was last updated no longer exists.

 #### Solution:
 Simply refresh your recipe's schema to get the most recent fields from your instance of Infusionsoft.
-Do so by stopping your recipe, scrolling to the bottom of your recipe, and clicking on "Refresh" on the bottom right hand corner.
+Do so by stopping your recipe, scrolling to the bottom of your recipe, and clicking on **Refresh** on the bottom right hand corner.

 ![Refresh recipe schema](/assets/images/connectors/infusionsoft/refresh-schema.png)
 *Refresh your recipe's schema*